This is a neat story from a video game design team:

 A manager poked her head in, excited to see the progress- surely the team must have achieved something incredible!
 But all that was on the screen was a black triangle.
 The manager made a snide comment and walked away shaking her head, but the team was stoked.
 They knew their humble little triangle represented a major accomplishment.
-It wasn’t the triangle itself,
+It wasn’t the triangle itself–

 “… It was the journey the triangle had taken to get up on the screen.
 It had passed through our new modeling tools, through two different intermediate converter programs, had been loaded up as a complete database, and been rendered through a fairly complex scene hierarchy, fully textured and lit (though there were no lights, so the triangle came out looking black).

-The full black triangle story is here.
+The full black triangle story is here- found it via Kottke.

 “It will be hard to explain your first milestones to friends and family back home.
 They are waiting to see you on TV or on the big screen.
 It is hard to explain how a 2nd callback for a job you didn’t land was the highlight of your month and a very valid reason to celebrate.

-“I remember one year my proudest moment was at an audition for a really slutty bar maid on a new TV show.
-It was written for a Pam Anderson type.
+“I remember one year my proudest moment was at an audition for a really trashy bar maid on a new TV show.
+It was written for a Pamela Anderson type.
 I thought, “I can never pull this off.
 I just don’t have the sex appeal.
 I feel stupid.
 No one is going to take me seriously.”
 But, I committed to the role and gave the best audition I could.

 “A year later I booked the role of a trashy prostitute in a little indie movie called Employee of the Month.
 In the past I would have turned down the audition thinking that I would embarrass myself.
 But after that earlier breakthrough I felt confident.
 The success is not always in getting the part but in the seed that is planted.”